 Although driving without a license may seem harmless, you could face severe legal repercussions if you are charged under California law.
 Jail time, points on your driving record, misdemeanor charges, or even criminal charges may be possible.

-Protect yourself when you have been charged under CA Vehicle Code 12500 – Driving Without a License by contacting an experienced attorney as soon as possible.
+Protect yourself when you have been charged under CA Vehicle Code 12500 – Driving Without a License by connecting with an experienced attorney as soon as possible.

-When you believe your driving privileges are at stake, the team at Los Angeles DUI Lawyer can help you schedule a free consultation with a dedicated Los Angeles attorney to learn more about how to best approach your legal defense strategy.
+When you believe your driving privileges are at stake, call us 24/7.
+The team at Los Angeles DUI Lawyer can connect you with a dedicated Los Angeles attorney to learn more about how to best approach your legal defense strategy.
+To learn more, visit our FAQ page.